Manty2503/Abalone_Dataset/README.md

 ![image](https://user-images.githubusercontent.com/119813195/228893242-5ec73c08-961b-4514-b7ff-093921128c6a.png)

-Polynomial Regression between target attribute and all other attributes : the best fit curve can't be plotted as they are in higher dimensions.
+Polynomial Regression between target attribute and all other attributes :

+The best fit curve can't be plotted as they are in higher dimensions.

 ![image](https://user-images.githubusercontent.com/119813195/228893774-3ab81e0c-19c3-4cae-9468-4562023f1461.png)